WHAT IS SOCIAL WELL-BEING?

 The Faith Community:

-- Promotes volunteerism and advocacy on the social well-being agenda and
+- Promotes volunteerism and advocacy on the social well-being agenda and areas of action.

 - Coordinates individual ministries with areas of social well-being emphasis.